gvwilson/sensibleadventures/bookster/bookster.md

 politely.

 The Hett nodded.
 "And to you."
-He was younger than Vaszlav–perhaps in his twenties, or early thirties.
-Where the older Hett was wiry, the newcomer looked as sturdy as a cart ox, with the top two buttons of his shirt undone, and a sleeveless vest over top of it instead of the full coat that Vaszlav wore no matter what weather the mountain was flying through.
+He was younger than Vaszlav–perhaps in his twenties or early thirties.
+Where the older Hett was wiry, the newcomer looked as sturdy as a cart ox, with the top two buttons of his shirt undone and a sleeveless vest over top of it instead of the full coat that Vaszlav wore no matter what weather the mountain was flying through.
 His curly hair and dark eyes were as unremarkable as his homespun clothes, but there was a stillness about him that